-Lazy Images makes pages load much faster by only loading images the user can see, and waiting until the user scrolls down to load images that are offscreen.
+Lazy Images makes pages load much faster by only loading visible images, waiting to load images that are offscreen as you scroll down.

 What does it do?

-Lazy images works by filtering on the post content and modifying image tags so that the
+Lazy images filters the post content and modifies image tags so that the

 src attribute loads a transparent placeholder image.